storageos/storageos.github.io/_docs/install/vagrant.md

     storageos:storageos julian$
     ```

-You should now have successfully completed the StorageOS cluster setup.
+This completes the StorageOS cluster setup.